arikamat/CS490_ResumeAnalyzer/README.md

 - Haitham Awad (hha9)
 - Noah Paul (ndp)

-To contact us, send an email to UCID@njit.edu.
+To contact us, send an email to [UCID][at]njit.edu.
 Each team member's UCID is listed in parenthesis above